 The Law School Administration takes such matters seriously and makes every attempt to consult with the University Police (Department of Public Safety (DPS)) and the Ann Arbor Police Department and to disseminate information to the Law School community as appropriate.

-The University of Michigan Police Web site, www.umich.edu/~safety/ , contains information about recent crimes and other security and safety related incidents that have occurred in the University community, as well as contact information.
+Sources of Information Concerning Safety and Security The University of Michigan Police Web site contains information about recent crimes and other security and safety related incidents that have occurred in the University community, as well as contact information.

 The publication also includes three-year statistics of reported crime, including bias-motivated crimes, on the Ann Arbor campus and adjoining properties in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-Additional safety and security information, including crime alerts and daily crime briefings, can be viewed on the DPS Web site at http://police.umich.edu.
-If you have any questions, you can reach the UM Department of Public Safety at 734/763-3434.
+Additional safety and security information, including crime alerts and daily crime briefings, can be viewed on the DPS Web site.
+If you have any questions, you can reach the UM DPSS at 734.763.3434.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home